We have decided to declare today worldwide Mobile Productivity Day.

 Now, if you don’t have Secure Shared Files for file-level rights management activated for your enterprise, please don’t confuse us with Snapchat, and be careful what you post!
 But if you do have Secure Shared Files go ahead and post what you want, you can always pull it back later, no matter where it ends up.

-In conclusion, whether you are watching 3-point shots, taking too many shots of Irish whisky, or avoiding getting your mug shot taken, be sure to use Syncplicity so you don’t miss out on your shot at that big promotion.
+In conclusion, whether you are watching 3-point shots, taking too many shots of Irish whisky, or avoiding getting your mug shot taken, be sure to use Syncplicity by Axway so you don’t miss out on your shot at that big promotion.

 Let the mayhem begin and remember, in all seriousness, every day can be a mobile productivity day.